irods/irods_client_nfsrods/README.md

         // The refresh time for cached stat information.
         "file_information_refresh_time_in_milliseconds": 1000

-        // The refresh time for cached user access information.
+        // The refresh time for cached user access (NFS ACL) information.
         "user_access_refresh_time_in_milliseconds": 1000,

+        // The refresh time for cached iRODS object type information.
+        "object_type_refresh_time_in_milliseconds": 300000,

+        // The refresh time for cached iRODS user permissions information.
+        "user_permissions_refresh_time_in_milliseconds": 300000,

+        // The refresh time for cached iRODS user type information.
+        "user_type_refresh_time_in_milliseconds": 300000,

+        // The refresh time for cached GenQuery results used to produce the
+        // output of a list operation.
+        "list_operation_query_results_refresh_time_in_milliseconds": 30000,

         // Specifies whether the force flag should be applied when overwriting
         // an existing file.
 If this option is false, an error will be reported
         // back to the client.
-        "allow_overwrite_of_existing_files": true
+        "allow_overwrite_of_existing_files": true,

+        // Allows NFSRODS to make adjustments for running against an Oracle-backed
+        // iRODS deployment.
+        "using_oracle_database": false
     },

     // This section defines the location of the iRODS server being presented